Termi25/Encryption-Decryption-Distributed-Parallel-Web-Project/README.md

 ### 3. `C04_OpenMPI_Extra_Client` - Has containers C03 and C04 (C03 is the JMS consumer)
 - MPI client nodes implemented in Java and MPI.
 - Processes distributed computational tasks.
-- Communicates with RabbitMQ and shares data via volumes.
+- Communicates with RabbitMQ and shares data via volumes (receives request from C01 for encryption/decryption and responds with theresult status through JMS, while also sending the data to C05 - Node.JS).

 ### 4. `C05_NodeJs_MongoDB`
-- Node.js Express API server.
+- Node.js with Express API server.
-- Connects to MongoDB database.
+- Connects to a local MongoDB database.
 - Implements CRUD operations on `data` collection.
 - Supports file upload/download via GridFS.
 - Implements password verification and updating IV (initialization vector) for requests.
-- Routes include `/database` with endpoints:
-  - GET `/` — Retrieve 50 posts
-  - POST `/receiveInputedData` — Get posts by array of IDs
-  - POST `/receive-form` — Insert new post
-  - DELETE `/:id` — Delete post and associated GridFS file
-  - POST `/uploadProcessedFile` — Upload a file and link it to a post
-  - GET `/download/final/:docId` — Download linked GridFS file
-  - PATCH `/updateIv/:id` — Update request IV
-  - POST `/check-password/:id` — Verify post password

----

-## Component Overview

-### 1. `C01_BackEnd_Javalin`
-- Java backend built on Javalin framework.
-- Responsible for processing input files stored in `fileInput`.
-- Communicates with RabbitMQ for messaging tasks.

-### 2. `C02_RabbitMQBroker`
-- RabbitMQ message broker service.
-- Handles messaging and queueing between the backend and MPI clients.
-- Includes health checks for service availability.

-### 3. `C04_OpenMPI_Extra_Client`
-- MPI client nodes implemented in Java and MPI.
-- Processes distributed computational tasks.
-- Communicates with RabbitMQ and shares data via volumes.

-### 4. `C05_NodeJs_MongoDB`
-- Node.js Express API server.
-- Connects to MongoDB database.
-- Implements CRUD operations on `data` collection.
-- Supports file upload/download via GridFS.
-- Implements password verification and updating IV (initialization vector) for requests.
-- Routes include `/database` with endpoints:
+- Routes include `/database` with endpoints (primarily used by C01 Javalin Backend & C03 JMS Consumer):
   - GET `/` — Retrieve 50 posts
   - POST `/receiveInputedData` — Get posts by array of IDs
   - POST `/receive-form` — Insert new post